-The estimate $\hat g_p(\bx)$ approximates the DCR of the individual processes to the total differential cross-section at the SM reference point.
-A classifier trained to separate the process $p$ from the total SM simulation can learn this quantity, exploiting the likelihood ratio trick in Eq.~\ref{eq:CE-analytic-sol}.
-The DCR for arbitrary denominators, needed for the profiling in Eq.~\ref{eq:test-statistic}, is easily obtained from double ratios such that the $\dd\Sigma_p(\bx|\textrm{SM})$ cancels.
+A classifier trained to distinguish process $p$ from the total SM simulation can learn $\hat g_p(\bx)$ using the likelihood ratio trick.
+The DCR for arbitrary denominators, as required for profiling in Eq.~\ref{eq:test-statistic}, can then be obtained from double ratios, allowing $\dd\Sigma_p(\bx|\textrm{SM})$ to cancel out.

-Equation~\ref{eq:generic-ratio} offers considerable modeling freedom because the quotient of Eq.~\ref{eq:general-diff-xsec-ansatz} and Eq.~\ref{eq:general-diff-xsec-divisor} is not uniquely expressed in terms of the specific surrogates $\hat g_p(\bx)$.
-In two examples, we show how this flexibility can be used to address practical problems frequently encountered in analysis development.
+Equation~\ref{eq:generic-ratio} provides significant modeling flexibility, as the quotient of Eq.~\ref{eq:general-diff-xsec-ansatz} and Eq.~\ref{eq:general-diff-xsec-divisor} can be represented in various ways using the surrogates $\hat g_p(\bx)$.
+We present two examples demonstrating how this flexibility can solve common challenges in analysis development.